jgrizou/p5live/Readme.md

 ## Use-case

-This is useful when your work is hard to access but needs to be debugged/tweaked interactively and iteratively.
+This is useful when your work is hard to access physically but needs to be debugged/tweaked interactively and iteratively.

 For example if your p5.js sketch is displayed on a networked TV, an interactive board or a tablet/smartphone installed in a phsycial frame.